karlho/informationmanagement/workshop/ApplicationDevelopment/falcon/Readme.md

 1. Download and install the app for your OS (MacOS, Windows, Linux)
 2. Install the app as administrator (disregard Windows warning)
 3. Connect to your database on local server
-  ⋅⋅1.
-Choose PostgreSQL
+   1. Choose PostgreSQL
-  b.
-Username: postgres
+   2. Username: postgres
   c.
 Password: yoursecretpw
   d.
 Host: localhost
   e.
 Port: 5432